Henry Every: Disappearance

 Burgess argues that when the proclamation for the apprehension of Every and his crew reached Trott, he was forced to either put a warrant out for Every's arrest or, failing to do so, effectively disclose his association with the pirate.
-Preferring the former choice for the sake of his reputation, he alerted the authorities as to the pirates' whereabouts, but was able to tip off Every and his crew before the authorities arrived.
+Preferring the former choice for the sake of his reputation, he alerted the authorities as to the pirates' whereabouts but was able to tip off Every and his crew before the authorities arrived.
 Every's 113-person crew then fashioned their hasty escape, vanishing from the island with only twenty-four men ever captured, five of whom were executed.
 Every himself was never seen again.
 His last words to his men were a litany of conflicting stories of where he planned to go, likely intended to throw pursuers off his trail.

 It has been suggested that because Every was unable to buy a pardon from Trott or from the governor of Jamaica, his crew split up, some remaining in the West Indies, the majority heading to North America, and the rest, including Every himself, returning to England.
-Of these, some sailed aboard the sloop Isaac, while Every and about twenty other men sailed in the sloop Sea Flower (captained by Faro) to Ireland towards the end of June 1696.
+Of these, some sailed aboard the sloop Isaac, while Every and about twenty other men sailed in the sloop Seaflower (captained by Faro) to Ireland towards the end of June 1696.
 They aroused suspicions while unloading their treasure, and two of the men were subsequently caught.
 Every, however, was able to escape once again.